Dynatrace-APAC/dynatrace-apac.github.io/workshops/istio.md

 ![Crendentials](assets/bootcamp/istio/1-credentials.png)

 Positive
-:This step will take about 10 minutes to complete
+: This step will take about 10 minutes to complete

 ### Setup GKE Cluster